Sustainability Centres Webinar: Finding Centre Funding

 However, it’s important to structure donor involvement in a way that protects academic freedom

 .
 Donor input can be valuable in some areas, but problematic in others.
 The webinar discussion produced these recommendations for appropriately involving donors.1.
-Treat each to their own.
+Treat each case on its own.

 Each donor engagement will have different grey areas and should be considered individually.2.
 Communicate early and often with donors.

 Be clear in discussing both parties’ expectations, and record these expectations in a contract.3.
-Enable dialogue your decision-making processes.
+Enable dialogue, but keep decision-making power.